-Very similar to Sanchin kata is Tensho Kata.
-Much newer Tensho was created by Chojun Miyagi Sensei to balance the 'Go' aspect of Sanchin kata with 'Ju' variations.
+Very similar to Sanchin kata is TENSHO Kata.
+Tensho was created by Chojun Miyagi Sensei to balance the 'Go' aspect of Sanchin kata with 'Ju' variations.
 Again we note the reference to 'hard and 'soft'.
 It is uniquely Okinawan.
 It combines dynamic tension with deep breathing that is more flowing than in Sanchin, with flowing hand movements.
 Tensho Kata particularly emphasizes the softer aspects of GoJu Ryu.
 It means 'turning/rotating' palms or 'revolving' hands.
-These turning hands come to life when practised in 'kakie' which has a resemblance to other Chinese arts touching hands/sticky hands practice, 'Chi Sau' for example.
+Both kata are known as 'Heishu' kata The turning rolling hands of Tensho come to life when practised in 'kakie' which has a resemblance to other Chinese arts touching hands/sticky hands practice, 'Chi Sau' for example.
 But Kakie is uniquely Okinawan and can include both hard and soft; with muscular tension or without.
-Sanchin and Tensho are Heishu Kata which translates as 'closed'.
-There are 10 further forms that we practice and they are Kaishu Kata which translates as 'open'.
-These Kata don't use the same dynamic tension as Sanchin and Tensho Katas and the breathing is relaxed and normal.
-With them, the state of tension is delivered at the end point of the movement,the so-called 'Kime' point
+Kakie develops the ability to sense the enrgy of an opponent, or training partner.
+There are 10 further forms that we practice in the dojo and they are known as 'Kaishu' Kata.
+These Kata don't use the same dynamic tension as Sanchin and the breathing is relaxed and normal.
+With them, the state of tension is delivered at the end point of a movement,the so-called 'Kime' point

 For reference , here below is a brief description of the Kaishu Kata that make up the core of the teaching syllabus